+Since she was a good fit for me, I made significant progress and credit her for where I am today.
+It was interesting to reflect on how different her counseling style was from the desi psychologist that I saw.
+It goes to show that the right therapist can make the difference for you.
 Choosing to see or not to see a desi therapist is up to the client.
 Skin color alone doesn’t predict what your relationship with your therapist will be like.
 As you can see from my experience, seeing someone from your cultural background doesn’t always mean that they will be a good fit for you or better than a non-desi therapist.

 Qualities like warmth, trust, excellent listening skills, genuineness, sensitivity, being non-judgmental, empathy, and being willing to receive feedback, are what good therapists are made of—which are qualities that can be found in any race or ethnicity.
 If a therapist of any racial background is genuinely willing to listen to what you have to say and is willing to help you reach your goals, it can lead to successfully achieving the results you’re looking for.

 Rupali G is a licensed clinical professional counselor, who holds a masters degree in clinical psychology.
 She currently specializes in working with children and women who have endured sexual assault.
 Her counseling style is gentle and empathic, but solution-focused towards what the client wants.
 She is passionate about helping both survivors and desi women feel less alone and more hopeful towards creating the life that they want.